hwcgames/snald/book/src/01-prepare.md

 Next, open the project in Godot and open the `snald_folder.tres` file there.
 Check the box in the inspector that says 'Export File'.
 It will immediately uncheck itself, and the FGD file will have been generated.

 ![A screenshot of the Godot editor.
 The snald folder file is selected in the bottom-left, and there is an arrow pointing toward the Export File checkbox in the top-right.](godot-export-file.png)

+Also, to enable developer features in your save file, type `shibboleet` into the text field in settings.